sparsh-ai/recohut/06-orchestration/airflow/README.md

 # Airflow

-## Steps

-1. Install Airflow
-1. Configure Email notifications in Airflow
-1. Bash Echo DAG
-1. CSV to JSON ETL DAG
-1. Scooter Data ETL DAG
-1. Set Airflow Connection from Python

-## Side hustles

-### Airflow db

-Explore the Airflow db (in SQLite by default) in your database client line `DBeaver`

-### Encryption

-Instead of storing credentials in plain text, you can use encryption.

-## Note

-> An open-source workflow management tool for data engineering pipelines

 Apache Airflow is an open source tool for programmatically authoring, scheduling, and monitoring data pipelines.
 It has over 9 million downloads per month and an active OSS community.
 Airflow allows data practitioners to define their data pipelines as Python code in a highly extensible and infinitely scalable way.

 Airflow pipelines are defined as DAGs using Python code in DAG files.
 Each DAG file typically defines one DAG, which describes the different tasks and their dependencies.
 Besides this, the DAG also defines a schedule interval that determines when the DAG is executed by Airflow.
 One advantage of defining Airflow DAGs in Python code is that this programmatic approach provides you with a lot of flexibility for building DAGs.
 This flexibility gives a great deal of customization in how you build your pipelines, allowing you to fit Airflow to your needs for building arbitrarily complex pipelines.
 In addition to this flexibility, another advantage of Airflow’s Python foundation is that tasks can execute any operation that you can implement in Python.
 Over time, this has led to the development of many Airflow extensions that enable you to execute tasks across a wide variety of systems, including external databases, big data technologies, and various cloud services, allowing you to build complex data pipelines bringing together data processes across many different systems.